 If you’re seriously into the outdoors, chances are you’ve at least heard of Merino clothing.
 But how much do you really know about it?
 And do you know how to get the most out of your Merino?
 We talked to our friends at Australian Merino outdoor and adventure clothing company ioMerino to get all the inside information on what makes a good Merino garment, and how to layer for maximum performance.

-As a kid she was an outsider, spending her time doing cartwheels and flips on the grass in her front yard.
-When an injury dashed her Olympic dreams, she spent the next 20 years in mourning - searching for the exhilaration and happiness she had enjoyed as a kid.
+When an injury dashed her Olympic dreams, she spent the next 20 years in mourning - searching for the exhilaration and happiness she had enjoyed as an active kid.
 On the precipice of turning 40 she stumbled upon a marvel which transformed her life.
 Meet the woman behind Wild Women on Top and Coastrek